Skip to main content

 The Autoptimize plugin on the WordPress admin page showing how to activate it

-Next, go to the Autoptimize Settings page from the top bar of your WordPress admin page, and enable JavaScript CSS and HTML optimization from the JS, CSS & HTML tab.
+Next, go to the Autoptimize settings page from the top bar of your WordPress admin page, and enable JavaScript CSS and HTML optimization from the JS, CSS & HTML tab.
 Just click on the checkmark for each:

 The Autoptimize Settings page showing how to enable optimization options